Version 1.0 - Last Updated: 16 Feb 2021

 Q6: Can we use repeat study for students affected by the COVID-19 restrictions?

+A: Yes, we now accept repetition tasks.
 The repetition notification will confirm to us that the student has extended their period of eligibility.
 We do not need further evidence.
 If the repetition is due to the COVID-19 pandemic, please state this in the text box.
-This will let us make assessments for Compelling Personal Reasons more efficiently.
+This will let us make assessments for compelling personal reasons more efficiently.

 Q7: Some NHS students have volunteered to support during the pandemic, joined the Nursing Emergency Register, or the COVID-19 pandemic has affected the completion of their course.
 Will they have access to additional support when they return?

 A: Students in these circumstances will be able to make an application for additional support when they return.

 In AY 2020/21 students, including nurses, can qualify for extended funding into the new academic year.
 This applies if their repeat study period is full-time and meets the minimum number of weeks (24 in a non-final year and 8 weeks in a final year).
 Students would be applying under a 2020/21 application.

 Students can usually access support for the duration of their course, plus an extra year.
 If a student needs to repeat or extend their studies due to extenuating circumstances, they can apply for a further year of support for Compelling Personal Reasons (CPR).